sbernasek/flyqma/docs/_sources/index.rst.txt

 **Fly-QMA** is part of the **NU FlyEye** platform for quantitative analysis of *Drosophila* imaginal discs.
 The package enables Quantitative Mosaic Analysis (QMA) - that is, it helps users quantify and analyze expression patterns in mosaic tissues.

-Expression patterns are typically identified by comparing the fluorescence of target gene reporters between groups of cells.
-Fly-QMA helps quantify these differences in reporter expression.
-Quantification entails measuring fluorescence intensities by analyzing images of imaginal discs.
-These measurements may then used to detect and analyze spatial patterns within each image.
+Expression patterns are typically identified by comparing the intensities of fluorescent reporters between groups of cells.
+Fly-QMA uses computer vision to quantify these differences in reporter expression by inferring them from microscope images.
+The measurements may then used to detect and analyze spatial patterns that might otherwise go unnoticed.

 Given confocal microscopy data, Fly-QMA facilitates:

-  - **Segmentation.** Detect cell nuclei within each image
+  - **Segmentation.** Detect cell nuclei within an image

   - **Measurement.** Quantify reporter expression levels

   - **Bleedthrough Control.** Correct for fluorescence bleedthrough

-  - **Annotation.** Label distinct subpopulations of cells
+  - **Annotation.** Automatically label differing groups of cells

-  - **ROI Definition.** Manually define regions of interest
+  - **ROI Definition.** Focus on particular regions of interest

-  - **Comparison.** Compare expression levels between subpopulations
+  - **Comparison.** Compare expression levels between cells

 To get started, simply ``pip install flyqma``